Rnd-mi/gallows-game/README.md

 Player sees the encoded word and need to pick a letter to try.
-Player can make 4 mistakes.
+Player can make total of 4 mistakes.
 5th mistake will to lead to a loss.
-It is also possible for player to try a whole word if they have a suggestion.
+It is also possible for player to try to guess a whole word if they have a suggestion.
 As game goes on and player keeps doing mistakes, the 'gallows' picture is showing up in more complete way.
 Final picture when player has lost: